Barry Smith (ontologist)

-Barry Smith (born 4 June 1952) is an American mathematician, philosopher, and researcher in the field of Applied Ontology.
+Barry Smith (born 4 June 1952) is an Anglo-American philosopher researching in the field of applied ontology.

 Education

 From 1970 to 1973, Smith studied Mathematics and Philosophy at the University of Oxford.
 He obtained his PhD from the University of Manchester in 1976 for a dissertation on ontology and reference in Husserl and Frege.
 The dissertation was supervised by Wolfe Mays.

 Among the cohort of graduate students supervised by Mays in Manchester at that time were Kevin Mulligan (Geneva/Lugano), and Peter Simons (Trinity College, Dublin).
 Both shared with Smith an interest in analytic metaphysics and in the contributions of turn-of-the-century Continental philosophers and logicians to central issues of analytic philosophy.
 In 1979 they together founded the Seminar for Austro-German Philosophy, which organized workshops and conferences centered around the work of early Central European philosophers from Bolzano to Tarski and their impact on subsequent generations.
 A central role in this respect was played by Husserl's contributions to formal ontology.
 Roderick Chisholm refers to the role played by these meetings in contemporary philosophy.